LEARNAcademy/Instructor-Resources/javascript/conditionals.md

 # Lecture Notes

 ### Overview
-- Conditional statements create logic through evaluations
+- Conditional statements create logic through evaluations that return a Boolean value
-- Only one outcome per conditional statement
+- There is only one outcome per conditional statement

 ### Goals
 - Modeling git workflow
 - Instilling good indentation habits

 ### Major Takeaways
-- If, else if, else
+- Vocab - if, else if, else
 - Evaluations that return a Boolean value

 ### Lecture